 End of meaningless anecdote.

 Killing is one thing, but burning away a human's pineal gland, their third eye?
 Who could be so cruel?
 Who could deny a person the ability to dream and see the world beyond 3-D space?
-I mean, aside from our own government and its absurd anti-drug hysteria, it's fear of anything consciousness-raising, lumping psychedelics in with neighborhood scourges like heroin and crack.
+I mean, aside from our own government and its absurd anti-drug hysteria, of course, for their fear of anything consciousness-raising is the great tragedy of our modern age.
+Lumping psychedelics in with neighborhood scourges like heroin and crack?
+Dumb, man.
+Because we take those drugs and KNOW they're scuzzy - but a scumbag gives us LSD and our minds expand, we follow them into the meat-grinder, not your dumb naysaying church, because if you're that wrong about one drug, maybe you're wrong about crack, too.
 This is what Graham Hancock calls The War on Consciousness, a war so insidious he was scheduled to speak about it at TEDtalks, but they waffled and pulled him last minute (1).
 This shit's real.
 Science is scared of its own shadow.
 This is your brain on drugs, smelling hmmmm-mmm good in their frying pan home.
 This is your brain slowly dying in jail for trying to save your grandmother's life by spiking her brownies.
 Better she be vomiting a slow agonizing post-chemo death than getting the munchies and spending too much time on the couch, right, "America"?

 SHROOMS - **